A Visit to Gorilla Falls Exploration Trail at Disney’s Animal Kingdom

 If you enjoy animals and want to experience something a little different, you might consider a stay at Disney’s Animal Kingdom Lodge.
 It’s our top recommendation for resorts at Disney World.

-Additionally, you might enjoy staying at a nearby moderate resort.
+Additionally, you might enjoy staying at a nearby resort.
 If so, check these reviews.
 They are both great options:

 Or you can view every Disney World Hotel Review we have available.